 Hyphen Capital was founded and led by Dave Lu.
 Dave is a Silicon Valley veteran and started his career in tech at Yahoo! in the late 90s.
 He sat around the corner from Jerry Yang, an entrepreneurial inspiration for many Asian Americans including himself.
-He went on to work at other iconic technology companies including Apple, eBay and Cisco before starting his first company Fanpop in 2005.
-After growing the company to 40 million unique users, he went on to start his second company Pared.
-Pared is a labor marketplace for the restaurant industry and has been featured in The New York Times, Bloomberg and The Washington Post.
+He went on to work at other iconic technology companies including Apple, eBay and Cisco before starting his first company Fanpop.
+After growing the company to 40 million users, he went on to start his second company Expo, backed by True Ventures, Uncork Capital and CRV.

 against the rise in Asian hate crimes by publishing an open letter